cython/cython/docs/src/userguide/source_files_and_compilation.rst

     Copy the original source code line by line into C code comments in the generated code file to help with understanding the output.
     This is also required for coverage analysis.

+``fused_types_arbitrary_decorators`` (True / False)
+    When applying arbitrary decorators to methods of an extension type it is not guaranteed that the first argument is an instance of the extension type.
+    This experimental option (off by default) changes the function to a fused function to try to handle both cases and thus allow more flexible use of decorators, at the cost of some performance.

 .. _configurable_optimisations: